-Taking these assumptions and doing the math, I figured the Net Present Value of MBA from a top B school in US is at-least a million dollars.
+Taking these assumptions and doing the math, I figured the NPV of MBA from a top B school in the US is at least a million dollars.
 Besides the monetary gain, an MBA provides the opportunity to hone soft skills, learn alongside really smart people, and build a strong professional network.

 So, what do you think – Is MBA worth it?

 Our Financial Calculator Apps